 Shirai Seiichi (1905-1983) had a rather unusual background for an architect: born in Kyoto, he graduated in design from the Kyoto Craft High School (now Kyoto Institute of Technology) before going abroad to study philosophy in Germany.
-Throughout his career he continued to interrogate the state of architecture in Japan and was active as a critic, most famously in the “debate on tradition” with Tange Kenzo and others in the mid-1950s.
+He continued to interrogate the state of architecture in Japan throughout his career and was active as a critic, most famously in the “debate on tradition” with Tange Kenzo and others in the mid-1950s.
 His singular style has led some to dub him a “solitary” or “philosophical” architect.

 Shirai also worked as a book designer, of his own writings and that of others; some of those designs, including several for the publisher Chuokoronsha, are still in use today.
 A noted calligrapher as well, he engaged in a prolific range of activities that reached beyond architecture and helped shape his signature aesthetics.

 This “primer” on Shirai Seiichi looks back over the entire scope of his architectural and other work, from his beginnings to his very last years.

 Preface: The Road to Becoming an Architect—his formative years, including his schooling and time in Europe

 Chapter 1: The Prewar Era—Kawamura Residence (former Kondo Koichiro Residence), Shimanaka Villa (Moonflower House)

 Chapter 2: The 1950s and ’60s—public architecture in Akita and Gunma, private residences

 Chapter 3: The 1960s and the ’70s—Shinwa Bank Main Branch, Santa Clara Hall, NOA Building